How to spend a weekend discovering Planes, Trains and Autos

 Then head out to the Retro Picnic at Evan Marginson Park in Goodna.
 The picnic is a free event from 2pm to 6pm.
 There will be a rockabilly band on stage, dance floor, food trucks and market stalls!

-The Retro Picnic at Goodna
+Retro Picnic

 Discover Ipswich Staff Writer